 These trails are too difficult, do people really mountain bike all this?

-Some cycling disciplines are all about cardio fitness, but mountain biking is a sport that relies on skill and technical intricacy at least as much as it does on your fitness.
+For riders who have travelled, we’d classify our trails as intermediate, with some advanced sections.
+If you’ve only ridden local places like Albion Hills or Kelso you will find few beginner trails here.
+Our trails are mostly an oddity in Ontario and a consequence of rocky escarpment geography.
+Mountain biking is a sport that relies on skill and technical intricacy at least as much as it does on your fitness.
 The unique terrain of the Agreement Forest makes pairing this eminently apparent.

 “Most enjoyable activities are not natural; they demand an effort that initially one is reluctant to make.
 But once the interaction starts to provide feedback to the person’s skills, it usually begins to be intrinsically rewarding.”

 People may feel it unfair and frustrating that the courses in the Agreement forest are a step more technical than typical Ontario riding, but when you become bored with other Ontario offerings you’ll love it.
 The spirit of these trails is wilder and more rugged than most.

 “The task must be made difficult, for only the difficult inspires the noble-hearted.“

 Please don’t install handicaps, flatten or modify the trails by yourself.
 There are plenty of other riding styles that can be had in the area, starting right across the 401 at Kelso.
 Once Agreement Forest trails are within your skill level you’ll be hooked and glad there are places like it to further help you hone yourself.

 Do people really ride all winter long?